alwaysdata/documentation/remote-access/ssh/use-keys/index.en.md

 tags = ["remote access", "ssh"]
 +++

-Connecting in SSH mode with its public key (rather than its password) offers some advantages: enhanced security, the ability to define a "blank" password, etc. Here are the steps to follow to configure your SSH account with a public key.
+Connecting in SSH mode with its public key (with or rather than use the connection via password) offers some advantages: enhanced security, the ability to define a "blank" password, etc. Here are the steps to follow to configure your SSH account with a public key.

 ## In Windows